umgbhalla/starred/README.md

 ## Vim script

+- [antoniosarosi/dotfiles](https://github.com/antoniosarosi/dotfiles) - My dotfiles repo, here you can find all my window manager configs as well as documentation and a guide on how to make your own desktop environment.
 - [wfxr/minimap.vim](https://github.com/wfxr/minimap.vim) - 📡 Blazing fast minimap / scrollbar for vim, powered by code-minimap written in Rust.
 - [hxyro/doom-one.vim](https://github.com/hxyro/doom-one.vim) - A dark colorschme for vim, ported from doom-emacs' doom-one theme.
 - [s4dr0t1/dotFiles](https://github.com/s4dr0t1/dotFiles) - Configuration files for the tools I use.